cabreraam/cabreraam.github.io.old/index.md

-I am a Sotware Engineer in the [Future Technologies Group](https://csmd.ornl.gov/group/future-technologies) at [Oak Ridge National Laboratory](https://www.ornl.gov/) and focus on hardware and systems in a post-Moore landscape.
+I am a Sotware Engineer in the [Future Technologies Group](https://csmd.ornl.gov/group/future-technologies) at [Oak Ridge National Laboratory](https://www.ornl.gov/) and my focus is on hardware and systems for a post-Moore compute landscape.

 I earned my Ph.D. in Computer Engineering at [Washington University in St.
 Louis](https://cse.wustl.edu/Pages/default.aspx), where I was advised by [Roger Chamberlain](https://www.cse.wustl.edu/~roger/).
 My dissertation focused on domain specific computing through leveraging FPGAs using high level synthesis as a means to architect hardware for the domain of data integration.

 In general, my research interests include heterogeneous systems, hardware accelerators, high level synthesis, high performance computing, and computer architecture.